Xiluo Bridge: Republic of China

 After the handover of Taiwan from Japan to the Republic of China in 1945, the Xiluo Bridge Reconstruction Committee was established in 1948.
 On 26 January 1950, personnel from Taiwan Provincial Government, legislators, engineers of Economic Cooperation Administration, Council for United States (US) Aids conducted a site survey.
 In 1951, the US Government spent US$1.3 million for the steel material and the Taiwan Provincial Government also provided NT$6 million for the project.
 The Taiwan Machinery Manufacturing Corporation and the Mechanical Engineering Department of the Ministry of Economic Affairs were in charge of the bridge erection and painting projects respectively.
 The construction of the bridge resumed on 28 May 1952 and completed on 25 December the same year.
 The inauguration ceremony of the bridge was held on 24 January 1953.

 Technical detail

 The bridge spans over a length of 1,939.03 meters with 31 arches.

 Transportation

-The bridge is accessible by bus from Douliu Station of Taiwan Railways.
+The bridge is accessible by bus from Douliu Station of Taiwan Railway.